Your Right to Be Safe and Secure at Work

 Other COVID-19 Resources

-Washington State Labor Council COVID-19 Resources for Workers website: English // Spanish
+Washington State Labor Council COVID-19 Resources for Workers website, available in English and Spanish.

-Help for Working Families: Hardship and Disaster relief.
-Assistance is not restricted to union members and their families through they are given priority: English // Spanish
+Foundation for Working Families: Hardship and Disaster relief, available in English, Spanish and Russian.
+Assistance is not restricted to union members and their families, though they are given priority.

-Washington Department of Health COVID-19 Information: English // Spanish
+Washington Department of Health COVID-19 Information, available in many languages.

-Washington Department of Health COVID-19 Resources and Recommendations: Includes general and industry-specific guidance, resources and recommendations.
+Washington Department of Health What to do when you are sick with COVID-19 or another respiratory virus?
+Includes general and industry-specific guidance, resources, and recommendations.
 Some materials are in multiple languages.

 National Health and Safety Resources

 Natl.
-Council for Occupational Safety and Health (NCOSH) Coronavirus Resources
+Council for Occupational Safety and Health (NCOSH) COVID Health Rights at Work

 4.6 Harassment, Bullying and Assault